 Kotak Assured Savings Plan

 A plan that offer guaranteed returns and financial protection for your family.

 Kotak Guaranteed Savings Plan

-Unit Linked Insurance Plans are a type of insurance plans that helps you reach your financial objectives by generating wealth through market-linked investments.
-Depending on your risk tolerance, you may distribute your money among debt, equities, or balanced funds using these instruments.
+Unit Linked Insurance Plans are a type of insurance plan that helps you reach your financial objectives by generating wealth through market-linked investments.
+Depending on your risk tolerance, you can distribute your money among debt, equities, or balanced funds using these instruments.
 This allows you to earn market returns that outperform inflation.

 The Premium Allocation Charges (PAC) is a predetermined charge in ULIP policy.
 The percentage of the premium collected is normally imposed at a greater rate in the first few years of a policy.
 The original and renewal charges and the intermediary’s compensation expenses are usually included in this.
 It is a percentage of the premium deducted, and the remaining funds are utilized to obtain units at the current Net Asset Value (NAV).

 The price levied by the insurance provider for managing multiple funds in ULIP is known as the Fund Management Charge (FMC).
 It is a fee for fund management and is subtracted before reaching the NAV.
 Therefore, on a routine basis, the FMC is modified from NAV.
 Though it varies from investment to investment, life insurance firms aren’t allowed to impose fund administration fees greater than 1.35 percent annually under the IRDAI cap.
 The fund management charge for debt-oriented ULIPs is typically substantially cheaper than that of their equity equivalents.

 For the full or partial early encashment of units, a surrendering fee may be imposed.
 Typically, a proportion of the corpus or the yearly premiums is used to compute this fee.
 The maximum surrender fees that life insurance firms may impose are governed by Insurance Regulatory and Development Authority (IRDAI) regulations.